wp-plugins/wptouch/readme.txt

 = Version 1.8: =

 * Significant rewrite of core code for increased efficiency
-* Changed database calls to use wpdb object, will hopefully work with WP MU
+* Changed database calls to use wpdb object, will hopefully work with wpmu
-* Total internationalization prep of the admin and theme files (for WPtouch 1.9)
+* Internationalization preparation of the admin and theme files (for WPtouch 1.9)
 * Added ability to add/delete custom icons that survive WPtouch & WordPress upgrades
-* Added ability to set text justification, font size for posts
+* Added ability to select left/full text justification, 3 font sizes
 * Changed how WPtouch admin panel shows icons, more room for custom icons
 * Added channel capability for Adsense
 * Now suppresses banners created by the Ribbon Manger Plugin